BLOG ARTICLE

 - Transaction fees: Banks can charge fees for facilitating stablecoin transactions and conversions between stablecoin, fiat currencies, and cryptocurrencies.

 - Stablecoin issuance: Banks can issue stablecoins and collect minting or redemption fees.
-JP Morgan Chase, for instance, successfully launched JPM Coin, a U.S. dollar-backed stablecoin operating on its internal network (Quorum Blockchain).
+JPMorgan Chase, for instance, successfully launched JPM Coin, a U.S. dollar-backed stablecoin operating on its internal network (Quorum Blockchain).
+With the GENIUS Act now establishing a formal U.S. framework, more institutions are expected to pursue issuance directly.

 - DeFi integration: Stablecoins allow banks to participate in decentralized markets, generating income through activities like lending and staking.